gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Sure you did," the bosun muttered disbelievingly, rolling his eyes.

 But even as he spoke, Thomas pushed him aside.
 "What did you feel?" he demanded, ignoring the bosun's glare.
-"Tell me, exactly what did you feel?"
+"Tell me, what *exactly* did you feel?"

 Piaerre sniffled back his tears.
 "It was c-c-cold.
 All of a sudden.
 And then it was like–like–"

 "Like you were a bell being run?"
 Thomas demanded.
-Piaerre gulped and nodded.
+Piaerre nodded miserably.

 The magician straightened up and ran his fingers through his hair.
 "Well, that's that, then, isn't it?"
 He stabbed a finger at Erileine.
-"I need that portrait–now!
-And you!"
-He redirected the finger to Uyves.
-"Please, tell me you have some weapons hidden away somewhere."
+"I need that portrait *now*!"

 "You don't believe this little snip, do you?" the bosun scoffed.

 The corner of Thomas's mouth twitched.
 "I'd show a little more respect if I were you.
 This little snip is your new captain."

-FIXME: reactions to Piaerre being the captain.
+A stunned silence followed.
+Uyves opened his mouth, closed it, opened it again, and still didn't manage to get a word out before Piaerre fished a small silver medallion out from under his shirt.
+The bosun's eyes widened at the sight of it.
+Straightening up, he saluted, eyes focused somewhere slightly left of the shamefaced boy. "*Sra*."

+Erileine just gaped.
+"But–"

+"My paere wanted me to learn my way around," Piaerre said, his voice not much louder than a whisper.
+"He said a good captain needs to know the bilges as well as–as well as–" He sniffled.
+"And when Razi showed up and wanted to look at all the old stuff here, paere said all right, let's make a deal, and that's when he started teaching me stuff.
+But now he's gone and I don't know what to do."

 Thomas pointed at Erileine.
 "The portrait–now."